nalgeon/tryxinyminutes/try/sql/index.md

     - ["Anton Zhiyanov", "https://antonz.org"]
 ---

 This is an introduction to SQL from basic to fairly advanced queries.
-It uses the SQLite dialect, but most queries should work for PostgreSQL as well.
+All queries have been tested on SQLite and PostgreSQL.

 ## Concepts: Database